 Module Federation has been a game-changer in the micro-frontends landscape.
 When combined with Angular, it offers a robust and scalable solution for distributed front-end architecture.
-This guide goes beyond the basics and explores a practical example, detailing how to configure the Webpack ModuleFederationPlugin
+This guide goes beyond the basics and explores a practical example, detailing how to configure the Webpack ModuleFederationPlugin in an Angular shell and a remote application.

 Before diving into the setup, ensure you meet the following prerequisites: